AsusROG15/WithMyStar/README.md

 ## First 90 Minutes

 1. Create GitHub repo + add this README + PROMPT.md
-2. Install KWGT (with Pro key) + Tasker
+2. Set up your React Native development environment (Node.js, npm/yarn, Android Studio, etc.).
-3. Place a 2×2 widget and build static planet (circle + rings + label)
+3. Navigate to the `codespaces-react/` directory.
-4. Add Tasker variables (evolution, streak, mood)
+4. Install dependencies: `npm install` or `yarn install`.
-5. Add Safe Mode quick tile → confirm it hides effects
+5. Run the Android application: `npm run android` or `yarn android`.

-✅ By the end, you’ll have a **breathing neon planet** on your home screen.
+✅ By the end, you’ll have a **basic React Native application running** on your Android device or emulator, ready to be developed into the breathing neon planet.

 ```
 ```